microsoft/azure-function-flex-open-ai/docs/workshop.md

 return jobUri;
 ```

-The goal here is to create a batch transcription using the `SpeechToTextService` and retrieve the job URI of the transcription.
+By starting the creation of a batch transcription using the `SpeechToTextService` you will receive a job URI for this transcription.
 This job URI will be used to check the status of the transcription and get the transcription itself.

 Then you will need to implement the `CheckTranscriptionStatus` function: